 - 1. Registered services, started by reference, - 2.
-Registered services, started by the simulator, - 3.
-Standalone services, started independently of DUCC and discovered by reference from a job.
+Registered services, started by the simulator, register This specifies registered services.
+The value is a blank delimited list of pseudo IDs for the registered services.

 To use these simulated services, configure a "service boot" file and reference the services from the job generation config file.